ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 #### Model configuration {: .no-toc }

-This section tells _payu_ which driver to use for the main model configuration (`access-om3`) and the location of all inputs that are common to all its [model components].
+This section tells _payu_ which driver to use for the main model configuration (`access-om3`) and the location of all input files.

 ```yaml
 model: access-om3